Luisa Casati: Muse and patroness

-Casati was known for her eccentricities that delighted European society for nearly three decades.
-The beautiful and extravagant hostess to the Ballets Russes was something of a legend among her contemporaries.
-She astonished society by parading with a pair of leashed cheetahs and wearing live snakes as jewellery.
+Casati was known for her eccentricities that entertained the surrounding European society for nearly three decades.
+Casati, hostess of Ballets Russes was occasionally regarded a legend among her contemporaries.
+She would occasionally entertain guests to Ballets Russes with a pair of leashed cheetahs and wearing live snakes as jewelry.

 She captivated artists and literary figures such as Robert de Montesquiou, Romain de Tirtoff, Jean Cocteau, and Cecil Beaton.
 She had a long-term affair with the author Gabriele d'Annunzio, who is said to have based on her the character of Isabella Inghirami in Forse che sì forse che no (Maybe yes, maybe no) (1910).

 The character of La Casinelle, who appeared in two novels by Michel Georges-Michel, Dans la fete de Venise (1922) and Nouvelle Riviera (1924), was also inspired by her.